 Author Archive: Mark

-Mark Blevis is President of FullDuplex.ca, an integrated digital communications, public affairs and research company.
+Mark Blevis is a digital public affairs strategist and President of FullDuplex.ca, an integrated digital communications, public affairs and research company.
 His work focuses on the role of digital tools and culture on issues and reputation management.
 He also leads research into how Canadian opinions are shaped through online content and interactions.